I-88 Local Crossroad Bridge Projects

 Local Crossroad Bridge Projects

-The Keslinger Road Bridge in Kane County is closed to traffic through July.
+- Hinkley Road in DeKalb County is closed through November.
 No detour will be posted.

 Long-term closures for most of the local crossroad bridges is necessary because the bridge structures are not wide enough to maintain traffic and provide a work zone.
 In addition to providing a safe work zone for construction workers, closure of the bridges will allow work to be complete in half the time.
 At Shabbona Road, Somonauk Road, County Line Road, Main Street (Kane County) and Bliss Road, bridges will remain open during construction with traffic reduced to a single lane across the bridge with bi-directional traffic maintained using flaggers or a temporary traffic signal on either end of the bridges.

 The local crossroad bridges are being rehabilitated to extend the life of the structures.
 This work is part of the Tollway’s 15-year, $14 billion capital program, Move Illinois: The Illinois Tollway Driving the Future.

 The Tollway is committed to “Building Green” and minimizing the environmental impact of construction by reducing, recycling and reusing materials.